 This course is a history of photography from its beginning in the mid-nineteenth century to the present time.
-Illustrated lectures on the technology, application and aesthetics of photography as a fine art form include the significant movements which contributed to the establishment of photography as one of the major forms of art and communication in the twentieth century.
+Illustrated lectures on the technology, application and aesthetics of photography as a fine art form include the significant movements and photographers that contributed to the establishment of photography as one of the major forms of art and communication.